It can take years for cataracts to develop, but one of the most common questions patients ask is: “How long does cataract surgery take?”

 In patients who have had trauma, there can be damage to the support structures of the cataract which are located behind the iris.
 Even with a dilated eye exam, the extent of this damage can often not be appreciated until the time of surgery.
 Sometimes during the normal steps of the procedure, if the support structure is not strong enough to support the original lens or the new lens implant, it can add significant time to the duration of surgery.

 For example, if the support structure is determined to not be stable enough to support the typical location for the new lens implant, it may require other techniques to implant the lens.
-It is also possible that the implantation of the new lens requires additional surgery.
+The implantation of the new lens may require additional surgery.

 In most cataract procedures, the cataract is removed, and a new lens implant is placed.
 If either of these can not be accomplished, additional surgery may be necessary.
-It is important to let your surgeon know if you have a history of trauma or injury to your eye prior to surgery so he or she can prepare accordingly.
+Let your surgeon know if you have a history of trauma or injury to your eye before surgery so he or she can prepare accordingly.

 How Long Does Cataract Surgery Last?

 Cataract surgery should last a lifetime.
-Once your cataract is successfully removed, it never grows back.
+After the removal of your cataract, it never grows back.
 There is something called a “secondary cataract“, but it is not the same as the original cataract.
 It does not require surgery.
-Rather it is treated with a simply painless laser procedure in the office.
+Rather, a simple and painless laser procedure fixes the problem.

 If you have a lens implant placed, as nearly all patients do, that lens should last the rest of your life.
 In rare cases of trauma or pseudoexfoliation, sometimes the lens can move or become unstable.
 However, these situations are quite uncommon.